bedapub/microbiome10XVisium/README.md

 2)  **removeLikelyContaminants**: removes taxa that are likely contaminants (defined by Poore et al. (Nature 2020)).
-    **removeSpecificTaxa**: removes additional taxa defined by the users that are likely contaminants or batch effects (for example Mycobacterium).
-Important: this only works at genus level!
+    **removeSpecificTaxa**: removes additional taxa defined by the users that seem to be contaminants, but are not included in the list (for example Mycobacterium).
 3)  **selectGastrointestinal**: only keeps taxa that are likely gastrointestinal (oral or fecal) commensals (defined by Schmidt et al. (eLife 2019)).
-Important: this only work at genus level!
 4)  **spots**: this selects spots from the 10X Visium slide.
 The 10X Visium tissue slide consists of 4992 spots, but only some of the spots are covered by tissue (termed “tissueOnly”).
 The user has the